Energy Efficiency & Performance Contracting Support

-An energy performance contract (EPC) is an agreement between a contractor, most often an energy services company, or ESCO, and a customer to perform as a condition of payment.
+An energy savings performance contract (ESPC) is an agreement between a contractor, most often an energy services company, or ESCO, and a customer to perform as a condition of payment.
 Performance in this context means meeting a guaranteed level of energy savings.

 ESCOs are essentially design-build general contractors combined with a diagnostic front end and a guaranteed-savings back end.
 They should provide, by some combination of in-house staff and subcontracts, all the labor, materials, equipment, and subcontractor management.
 If they do that well, they need little supervision.
 That being said, DMME can serve as an experienced and trusted third-party advisor to state agencies and local governments considering entering into an EPC.

 Energy Performance Contracting (EPC) is primarily equipment replacement to provide energy savings and installation of building control systems to control energy consumption, which are defined as maintenance projects.
 They are impacted by the Virginia Uniform Statewide Building Code.
-State agencies shall comply with the CPSM for all design and construction work under this contract.
+State agencies shall comply with the Construction and Professional Services Manual (CPSM) for all design and construction work under this contract.
 Other public bodies must comply with their local building codes.

 Click here for a current list of Energy Services Companies, all of which are pre-approved to serve all public bodies in Virginia that use the state performance contract.